Cepheid (company)

 Cepheid (Note: The legal name of the company is the single word Cepheid, with no indicator of corporate status in its name.
-This is legal in California.) is an American molecular diagnostics company that is a wholly owned subsidiary of Danaher Corporation.
+This is legal in California.) is an American molecular diagnostics company and a subsidiary of Danaher Corporation.
 Its systems automate traditional nucleic acid tests (tests for specific sequences of DNA or RNA).
 The tests can be used to identify and analyze pathogens and genetic disorders.
 Cepheid sells clinical tests for healthcare-associated infections, infectious diseases, sexual health, oncology and genetics.
 The cartridges used in Cepheid's testing machines are single-use and must be bought from the manufacturer.
-The company has been accused of profiteering, particularly in developing countries, by pricing the cartridges at many times the cost of production, and engaging in price discrimination.
+Cepheid is headquartered in Sunnyvale, California.